Charles Edward Stuart: Pretender: 1766–1788

 Charles's father died on 1 January 1766.
-Pope Clement XI had recognised James as King of England, Scotland, and Ireland as "James III and VIII", but over 40 years later Pope Clement XIII did not give Charles the same recognition as "Charles III".
+Pope Clement XI had recognised James as King of England, Scotland, and Ireland as "James III and VIII", but over 40 years later Pope Clement XIII did not give Charles the same recognition as "Charles III", despite the efforts of Charles's brother, Henry.
 However, on 23 January, with the Pope's permission, Charles moved into the Palazzo Muti, which his father had lived in for over 40 years.
 Charles wrote to both the Kings of France and Spain on his accession, but recognition as King Charles III was not granted by either monarch.
 Charles returned to his social life in Rome, making visits to the Pope and indulging in pastimes such as hunting, shooting, balls, concerts, operas and plays.
 One notable occasion, was when he met and heard Wolfgang Amadeus Mozart perform at the Chigi Palace on 6 April.
 However, he would periodically shut himself away in his rooms, and was said to have formed no new friendships in his later life.
 He made visits to Florence and Pisa in 1770, where he took to the waters at the city's thermal baths.
 Charles returned to Paris in early 1771 with the permission of the French authorities under the Duc de Choiseul, who once again wished to discuss the possibility of a Jacobite invasion.
 However, on the day of the meeting, Charles was reported to be so intoxicated that he was unable to speak coherently, so the discussions were abandoned.

 By the time Charles entered his 51st year, concern was raised by his Jacobite supporters and the French that he had not yet married, and that only his brother, a priest sworn to celibacy, remained as the only male heir.
 The French also wished to continue the Stuart line as a potential weapon against the government in Britain.
 In 1771, while he was in Paris, Charles dispatched Sir Edmund Ryan, an Irish officer in Berwick's regiment, to seek out a bride for him.
 Despite some potential negotiations with prospective brides, he was unable to find a wife.
 A few months later, Charles's companion, the Duc d'Aiguillion, and his cousin Charles Fitz-James Stuart suggested the latter's sister-in-law Princess Louise of Stolberg-Gedern as a prospective bride.
 Accordingly, on 28 March 1772, Charles married Princess Louise by proxy.
 The couple met shortly after for the first time at Macerata on 17 April 1772, where the marriage was reported to have been consummated.